Nightwatch/nightwatch/README.md

 ## Installation

+You are more than welcome to self-host the bot!
+Please be aware that no Premium features are included in the repo.

+The only supported installation method for the bot is Docker.
+You may use other methods and tools to setup the bot locally, but I will only assist you with issues if you are using the supported method.

 ### Prerequisites

-- Node.js >= v10 LTS
-- PostgreSQL
-- Redis
+- Docker
-- An HTTP server for the web interface
-- (optional) Yarn
+- Yarn

 ### Setup

 1. Clone the repo
-2. Inside the repo, run `npm install`, or `yarn` if you are using Yarn
-3. In the `config` directory, duplicate the `config.example.json` and name it `config.json`
+2. In the `config` directory, duplicate the `config.example.json` and name it `config.json`
-4. Edit the file and fill in the values.
+3. Edit the file and fill in the values.
 Remove any comments
     - Any field with a default value does not have to be modified!
-    - Only the `bot`, `api`, and `db` sections are required; anything outside of those sections are optional
+    - Only the `bot` and `api` sections are required; anything outside of those sections are optional
     - Obtain a bot token from [here](https://discordapp.com/developers/applications/).
 You'll have to create a bot if you haven't already
-5. Create a database in PostgreSQL for the bot
-6. Start the API with `npm run api:start` or `yarn api:start`
-7. Start the bot with `npm run bot:start` or `yarn bot:start`
+4. Repeat the same process as above for the `ormconfig.example.json` file
+5. Run Docker Compose with the command `docker-compose up`
+6. Invite the bot to your server

-8. Build the web interface with `npm run web:prod` or `yarn web:prod`
-    - Or run it on a development server with `npm run web:start` or `yarn web:start`
+Optional: Build the web interface with `yarn web:prod` or run it on a development server with `yarn web:start`

-9. Invite the bot to your server
+### Updating the bot

+When changes are made to the bot, you need to restart the Docker container for the changes to work.

+1. Kill the docker container by pressing Ctrl+C twice
+2. Pull the changes by running `git pull` if you haven't already
+3. Start the Docker container again using `docker-compose up`

 ## Background